railroadmedia/railcontent/docs/README-API-User-Access.md

 # User Access - API endpoints

-Give user access - JSON controller
+Give/modify user access - JSON controller
 --------------------------------------

 `{ PUT /user-permission }`

-Give users access to specific content for a specific amount of time.
+Give or modify users access to specific content for a specific amount of time.

+Only users with 'create.user.permissions' ability can give user access.

 ### Request Example